BonsaiDen/noir/README.md

 Each **noir** test starts with a HTTP Method call on your defined `API` structure, all of these calls then return a `HttpRequest` instance.

-A `HttpRequest` instance allows you to set up both the data and expecations for your test request.
+A `HttpRequest` instance allows you to set up both the data and expectations for your test request.

 You can also provide external resource responses which will be available to your application for the time the request is running.